ucrdrk/github_workshop/README.md

 If you changed other files and want to send them to your repository, add them to the list of files for the `git add` command.

-#### Pushing your code to your Repository
+#### Pushing Your Code to Your Repository

-Once you've properly added your SSH Key to GitHub, you can securely push your code to your repository.
+Once you’ve properly added your SSH key to GitHub, you can securely push your code to your repository.

 In the top directory (in other words, not the build directory) of your repository, type the following command in the shell: